JFly2/MobileAppProj/README.md

 # PlaylistApp

 **PlaylistApp** is a Swift-based iOS music player app that allows users to play a curated selection of songs, control playback, adjust volume, and favorite tracks for later review.
-Built with UIKit, AVFoundation, and Storyboards, this app delivers a simple and engaging music experience.
+Built with UIKit, AVFoundation, and Storyboards, this app delivers a simple music experience.

 ---